 Advanced Searches

-FoxTrot Professional Search provides some extremely powerful search capabilities; some of them require a certain dexterity.
+FoxTrot Professional Search provides extremely powerful search capabilities, some of which require a certain amount of dexterity.
 Here are a few example cases:

 FoxTrot Queries